brentvollebregt/nitratine.net/posts/python-auto-clicker/post.md

 exit_key = KeyCode(char='e')
 ```

-No create a class that extends threading.Thread that will allow us to control the mouse clicks.
+Now create a class that extends threading.Thread that will allow us to control the mouse clicks.
 Pass they delay and button to this and have two flags that determine whether it is running or if the whole program is stopping.

 ```python
 class ClickMouse(threading.Thread):